 In 2016 her brother bought a house in the Catskills.
 This house allowed her to expand her art studio and begin oil painting.
 Living in a small apartment in New York City, limited Lesley’s creativity.
 Her art studio is the third story of a Victorian house.
 Here she can have many projects going at once.

 She is active with AMR Artists, a nonprofit organization promoting art in the Catskills through an AMR Open Studio Tours and pop ups.
-She is responsible for the managing of the AMR Artists website.
+She has been responsible for the managing of the AMR Artists website.

+She is a member of Longyear Gallery in Margaretville, New York and Pictor Gallery in New York City.
 Her work has been presented at shows in the New York area.
-She just received an honorable mention in a show February 2022 at the Arts Students League.
+She just received an honorable mention in a February 2022 show at the Arts Students League.

-Ms. Polchinski has a unique way to using different images as a collage on paper using oil.
+Ms. Polchinski has a unique way of using different images as a collage on paper using oil.
 Both teachers have stirred a new creative freedom in her work.

-Her work ranges from paintings about the body, anatomy and movement to the abstraction of landscapes and bodies.
-The love of the outdoors is to part of Lesleys Plein Air Series.
+Lesley’s work ranges from paintings about the body, anatomy and movement to the abstraction of landscapes and bodies.
+The love of the outdoors is to part of Lesley’s Plein Air Series.
 She sometimes uses collages to create a new way of juxtapositioning different images and colors.